 Proposed CMS Legislation Cannot be Resuscitated Following the Wall Street Bailout

-The efforts of the insurance industry to revive the previously fatally ill CMS reform legislation can be declared over and the life support disconnected following the Congressional actions to bailout Wall Street.
-The bill had been given a bounce, like a dead cat thrown against the ground, by the insurance industry, and some misinformed stakeholders, but economics and public opinion will not support the effort any longer.
+The efforts of the insurance industry to revive the previously fatally ill Centers for Medicare and Medicaid Services [CMS] reform legislation can be declared over and the life support disconnected following the Congressional actions to bail out Wall Street.
+The insurance industry and some misinformed stakeholders gave the bill a bounce, like a dead cat thrown against the ground.
+Still, economics and public opinion will not support the effort any longer.

-The combination of the nationalization of AIG and the need for the US government to raise $700 Billion, makes it extremely doubtful that the Federal government is going to give the insurance industry another break other than to reinforce the country's need to insure banks and their spreadsheets.
+The combination of the nationalization of AIG and the need for the US government to raise $700 Billion makes it extremely doubtful that the Federal government will give the insurance industry another break other than to reinforce the country's need to ensure banks and their spreadsheets.

-The tightening of governmental scrutiny is now a predominate theme as the socialization of the insurance industry becomes more apparent and the existence of workers' compensation as a State based program becomes ever more threatened.
-Both sides of the political aisle are now being encouraged to look at insurance programs in a new light and make major adjustments as the economic viability of the country remains threatened.
-Giving the insurance industry another break by allowing them to shift responsibility back to CMS just isn't on the horizon and the idea can be finally buried.
+The tightening of governmental scrutiny is now a predominant theme as the socialization of the insurance industry becomes more apparent, and the existence of workers' compensation as a State based program becomes ever more threatened.
+Both sides of the political aisle are encouraged to look at insurance programs in a new light and make major adjustments as the country's economic viability remains threatened.
+Giving the insurance industry another break by allowing them to shift responsibility back to CMS isn't on the horizon, and the idea can be finally buried.

 The author, Jon L. Gelman, practices law in Wayne, NJ.
 He is the author of NJ Workers’ Compensation Law (Thomson-Reuters) and co-author of the national treatise Modern Workers’ Compensation Law (Thomson-Reuters).
 For over five decades, the Law Offices of Jon L Gelman 1.973.696.7900 firstname.lastname@example.org have represented injured workers and their families who have suffered occupational accidents and illnesses.